Alan-Qin/alan-qin.github.io/_pages/about.md

 # 🎓 About Me

 I am Zeyu Qin (秦泽钰), a Ph.D. student of [Computer Science & Engineering](https://cse.hkust.edu.hk/) at [Hong Kong University of Science and Technology](https://hkust.edu.hk/) (HKUST).
-My advisors are [Prof. Minhao Cheng](https://cmhcbb.github.io/) and [Prof. Nevin L. Zhang](https://www.cse.ust.hk/faculty/lzhang/).
+My advisors are [Prof. Minhao Cheng](https://cmhcbb.github.io/).
 Recently, I also collaborate with [Prof. Li Shen](https://sites.google.com/site/mathshenli/home), [Prof. Ruoyu Sun](https://ruoyus.github.io/), and [Dr. Yongqiang Chen](http://lfhase.win/).
 My research interest is broadly on _The Science of Training DL Models, AI Alignment, and Safety_.

 Currently, I am focusing on:
 1) **How to obtain better and more safe Supervision for oversighting LLMs**;